-This regulatory pathway case study is provided by Medical Device Academy for 510k submission, CE Marking application and Canadian Medical Device License application.
+Medical Device Academy provides this regulatory pathway case study for 510k Submission, CE Marking application and Canadian Medical Device License application.

 A Typical Regulatory Pathway Analysis

-A typical regulatory pathway analysis involves 3 major markets for a new product: 1) USA, 2) Europe, and 3) Canada.
-There will be one slide per market identifying the classification rationale for each market, and if there are exceptions this will be explained.
-Exceptions often arise for specific indications for use, duration of contact and for unique components such as:
+A typical regulatory pathway analysis involves three major markets for a new product: 1) USA, 2) Europe, and 3) Canada.
+There will be one slide per market identifying the classification rationale for each market, and if there are exceptions, this will be explained.
+Exceptions often arise for specific indications for use, duration of contact, and unique components such as:

 Recommended Regulatory Pathway Document Content

 There will be a slide per market identifying the regulatory approval process.
 For devices without predicates, this will be a De Novo application or a PMA submission in the USA.
 For Canada, you might need an Establishment License or a Medical Device Distribution License.

 There will be a slide per market, identifying QMS requirements customized to reflect the QMS my client already has.
 If you already have ISO 13485 certification, you only need 2-3 new procedures to launch in Canada.
 At the same time, there are typically more procedures required for launching a product in the USA due to differences between ISO 13485 and 21 CFR 820.
 Even in Europe, a Japanese company will need: 1) a vigilance reporting procedure, changes to their Advisory Notice Procedure and 3) a procedure for creating a technical file.

 Finally, most clients need help in identifying the testing requirements for safety and efficacy.
 If the FDA has recent special controls guidance, this is much easier.
 If guidance is non-existent or outdated, then you need experts like Leo to help navigate international and European National (EN) Standards that might be applicable for safety and efficacy testing.